 Course fees at CMA include your products, linen, training resources and disposables for use in class time.

-Students must purchase a beauty tunic ($85), t-shirt ($49), basic makeup kit ($300), textbook ($134.95) and a towel set ($49).
-Hoodies are also available (and are optional) for $59 each.
 CMA holds an annual graduation dinner, which costs no more than $110 per graduating student.
-Students are permitted (and encouraged!) to invite as many guests as they choose.
+You are encouraged to invite as many guests as you like.

 A personal interview may be arranged with the Academy’s Student Liaison Manager.
 During this interview we will discuss the course content in detail and answer any questions you may have.
 As placements are limited, the prospective student’s suitability may also be assessed.
 You may enrol by completing an enrolment form and paying a $500 deposit to secure your placement.